Igorhleite/appTransactions/README.md

 ## Contributing

-You can send how many PR's do you want, I'll be glad to analyse and accept them!
-And if you have any question about the project...
+If you have any question about the project...

 Connect with me at [LinkedIn](https://www.linkedin.com/in/igorhl/).